lohitk17/chatbot.github.io/README.md

 # Chatbot Deployment with Flask, JavaScript, HTML and CSS.

-This Project is to deploy the chatbot in the collage websites, I created this with the help of Flask, JavaScript, HTML and CSS.
+This Project is to deploy the chatbot in the collage websites, I created this with the help of Flask, JavaScript, HTML and CSS..

                                                     _______________________________________
                                                     | This is how to deploy the chatBot :- |